-The latest news flash that spurt an inter continental repercussions was the case of Savita Halappanavar, a dentist by profession, who lost her life owing to miscarriage that resulted into multiple organ failure culminating into loss of life.
+The latest news flash that spurt intercontinental repercussions was the case of Savita Halappanavar, a dentist by profession, who lost her life owing to miscarriage that resulted in multiple organ failure culminating into loss of life.
 This occurred in Ireland.

 It is clear that a timely abortion would have prevented the unfortunate event.
 The Irish hospital was held responsible for the denial of abortion in Savita’s case.
 Hospital officials, however, had put forth an official say that Ireland, being a catholic nation, prohibits abortion on religious grounds.